 Will solar make 100% of my electric bill green?

 Whether you can offset your whole energy footprint with solar comes down to basically two things: How much roof space you have available to cover with solar panels, and how much energy you use (and how much of it is electric versus natural gas heat or cooking).
 That calculus will determine your fossil fuel offset potential.

 If you’re powering an electric car with your solar, it’s also reducing demand for oil and making the air quality in your community healthier and safer.
 If you don’t yet have your electric car yet but you plan to get one in the future, your solar installers should be able to request that your utility approve extra solar capacity to account for the added energy demand, or you can ask for your solar installation to be set up in such a way as to allow for expansion by adding panels when you get the electric car, or other big energy using devices.

 Solar is spreading and cutting emissions everywhere it goes

 Beyond direct emissions benefits, buildings with solar set an example in the community and immediately become landmarks that prompt others to follow.
 Initiatives are currently underway to encourage solarizing all kinds of buildings, from churches and schools to data centers and breweries.

-Anytime you can do something to support a solar project near you or help a friend find out more about solar, you're voting for more clean energy in your community.
+Anytime you can do something to support a solar project near you, take out a solar loan, or help a friend find out more about solar, you're voting for more clean energy in your community.
 Thanks for reading resources from local installers and helping us stay strong.